Smithfield owner Shuanghui hires banks for up to $6 billion HK IPO

 Including debt, the deal was valued at $7.1 billion.
 Bank of China (601988.SS) and Morgan Stanley together provided $7 billion of loans to finance it.

-China's CDH Investments owns 33.7 percent of Shuanghui International through several funds and has been invested in the company since about 2005.
-The meat processor also counts New Horizons, founded by Winston Wen, the son of China's former premier Wen Jiabao, as a private equity investor.
-New Horizons owns 4.2 percent.
+Shuanghui International's private equity investors include China's CDH Investments, which owns 33.7 percent through several funds and New Horizons, founded by Winston Wen, the son of China's former premier Wen Jiabao, which owns 4.2 percent.

 Goldman Sachs' (GS.N) main investing arm has a 5.2 percent stake, public filings showed.
 Singapore state investor Temasek Holdings TEM.UL has a 2.8 percent holding.